 Safeguarding training information.

-In accordance with statutory guidance for schools and colleges, all staff members should receive appropriate child protection training which is regularly updated.
+In accordance with statutory guidance for schools and colleges, all staff members in contact with children should receive appropriate child protection training annually.

 Services 4 Schools

-There is a training area on the Derbyshire Services 4 Schools.
-This covers all safeguarding training and bookings for the designated safeguarding lead forums.
+There is a training area on Derbyshire Services 4 Schools.
+This covers all safeguarding training delivered by Derbyshire County Council and partners.
+This is where you can also book onto the designated safeguarding lead forums.

 Safeguarding training team

-We also offer targeted safeguarding training specifically for schools and colleges (maintained, private and academies) including:
+This team offers targeted safeguarding training specifically for schools and colleges (maintained, private and academies) which includes designated safeguarding lead, managing allegations and safer recruitment.

 Training from the Derby and Derbyshire Safeguarding Children Partnership